 He was also seen performing in Two Soldiers, a piece which was written and directed by his DSM batch mates.
 Two soldiers was performed at InQueerables, a queer theatre fest organized by Queer Ink.
 He was a part of Bone of Contention in a Cosmopolitan CHS, written and directed by Faezeh Jalali which premiered at the Prithvi festival 2019.

-Anmol is now actively working with theatre groups in Bombay and is also working on creating work of his own.
+He was recently seen performing in ‘ Even Mists have Silver Linings’ a devised play based on LGBTQ+ stigma in our society. which premiered at the G5A in March 2020.
+Anmol is actively working with theatre groups in Bombay and working on creating work of his own.
 He is also working towards pursuing a career on screen.